prcd/php-class-GraphicMailApi/README.md

 If you are forced to work with GraphicMail then I feel your pain.
 I wrote this class to reduce the number of times I want to throw my laptop out of the window - it seems to be working...

-See the [wiki](https://github.com/prcd/php-class-GraphicMailApi/wiki) for usage.
+See the [wiki](https://github.com/prcd/php-class-GraphicMailApi/wiki) for a user guide.

 ### Key features
 * Chat with GraphicMail’s API in a much more civilised way